 It must be perfectly tensioned and a periodic follow-up will be carried out so that, during its winding in the drum, it does not cross over, as it would cause crushing.

 The movement of the crane is controlled from the operator’s cabin.
-Within the cabin you’ll find the operator’s chair with joystick controls, electronic monitoring devices and communication systems.
+Within the cabin, you’ll find the operator’s chair with joystick controls, electronic monitoring devices, and communication systems.
 Many cabins come with climate control to ensure a comfortable work environment.
 The operator cab is part of the slewing assembly.

 The slew ring drives the rotational movement of the slewing unit (jib, counter-jib, cab, and tower top).
 Powered by the slewing gear drive, the slew ring is fixed to a ball track and is made up of several hundred precisely machined gear teeth.
-The slewing ring is capable of enormous torque, yet precise movement.
+The slewing ring is capable of enormous torque, yet a precise movement.